-- 6.1 Recognise and work within the limits of your scope of practice, taking into account your knowledge, skills and experience. - 6.2 Be able to identify when you need to refer a patient in the interests of the patient's health and safety, and make appropriate referrals. - 6.3 Ensure that you have the required qualifications relevant to your practice. - 6.4 Understand and comply with the requirements of registration with the General Optical Council and the legal obligations of undertaking any functions restricted by law, i.e. sight testing and the sale and supply of optical devices.
+- 6.1 Recognise and work within the limits of your scope of practice, taking into account your knowledge, skills and experience. - 6.2 Be able to identify when you need to refer a patient in the interests of the patient's health and safety and make appropriate referrals. - 6.3 Ensure that you have the required qualifications relevant to your practice. - 6.4 Understand and comply with the requirements of registration with the General Optical Council and the legal obligations of undertaking any functions restricted by law, e.g., sight testing and the supply of appliances.

-7. Conduct appropriate assessments, examinations, treatments and referrals
+- 7. Conduct appropriate assessments, examinations, treatments and referrals - 7.1 Conduct an adequate assessment for the purposes of the optical consultation, including where necessary any relevant medical, family and social history of the patient.
+This may include current symptoms, personal beliefs, cultural factors and vulnerabilities. - 7.2 Provide or arrange any further examinations, advice, investigations or treatment if required for your patient.
+This should be done in a timescale that does not compromise patient safety and care. - 7.3 Only prescribe appliances, drugs, or treatment when you have adequate knowledge of the patient's health. - 7.4 Check that the care and treatment you provide for each patient is compatible with any other treatments the patient is receiving, including (where possible) over-the-counter medications.

-- 7.1 Conduct an adequate assessment for the purposes of the optical consultation, including where necessary any relevant medical, family and social history of the patient.
-This may include current symptoms, personal beliefs or cultural factors. - 7.2 Provide or arrange any further examinations, advice, investigations or treatment if required for your patient.
-This should be done in a timescale that does not compromise patient safety and care. - 7.3 Only prescribe optical devices, drugs, or treatment when you have adequate knowledge of the patient's health. - 7.4 Check that the care and treatment you provide for each patient is compatible with any other treatments the patient is receiving, including (where possible) over-the-counter medications. - 7.5 Provide effective patient care and treatments based on current good practice. - 7.6 Only provide or recommend examinations, treatments, drugs or optical devices if these are clinically justified, and in the best interests of the patient. - 7.7 When in doubt, consult with professional colleagues appropriately for advice on assessment, examination, treatment and other aspects of patient care, bearing in mind the need for patient confidentiality.
+- 7.5 Provide effective patient care and treatments based on current good practice. - 7.6 Only provide or recommend examinations, treatments, drugs or appliances if these are clinically justified and in the best interests of the patient.
+Give patients information about all the relevant options available to them, including the option of no further treatment or intervention, in a way they can understand. - 7.7 When in doubt, consult with professional colleagues appropriately for advice on assessment, examination, treatment and other aspects of patient care, bearing in mind the need for patient confidentiality. - 7.8 Apply your professional judgement when utilising data generated by digital technologies to inform decision making.